-- Helping people learn how to dial up and dial down their talents depending on the needs of the situation and audience.
+- Helping people learn how to dial up and dial down their talents and strengths depending on the needs of the situation and audience.

-- Empowering people to be more intentional about when and how to use their talents before they act.
+- Empowering people to be more intentional about when and how to use their talents and strengths before they act.
 This helps to prevent and mitigate unhelpful automatic habits we develop over time.

 - Bringing in colleagues with complementary talents to help them by providing support, feedback, and constructive challenge.

-- Helping people identify supporting or companion talents that can help mitigate the limiting effects of their overused talents.
+- Helping people identify supporting or companion talents that can help mitigate the limiting effects of their overused talents and strengths.
 For example, I use Understanding Others as a supporting talent to listen to and empathize with others prior to using my Boldness talent to offer challenge.

 To ensure ongoing growth and positive change, we encourage people to invite regular feedback from their co-workers and other key stakeholders across different performance contexts.
 This ensures that the necessary adjustments can be made in the same way that a pilot needs constant feedback on environmental factors such as wind speed, weather conditions, air traffic, etc. to make safe and effective decisions about how best to fly their plane.

-To unleash the full potential of your people and empower them to achieve their goals, it is crucial that they understand how to apply their talents most effectively across different situations.
-It is equally important they understand and actively mitigate the limiting effects of their overused talents.
-With this holistic awareness, they can use their talents in a more conscious, careful, and competent way, enabling them to thrive at work and deliver extraordinary results.
+To unleash the full potential of your people and empower them to achieve their goals, it is crucial that they understand how to apply their talents and strengths most effectively across different situations.
+It is equally important they understand and actively mitigate the limiting effects of their overused talents and strengths.
+With this holistic awareness, they can use their talents and strengths in a more conscious, careful, and competent way, enabling them to thrive at work and deliver extraordinary results.